We have a lot of wonderful mason jar salad recipes on Wholefully, but this Vegetarian Taco Salad is the one that I go back to time and time again.

 Mason jar salads are pre-assembled fresh salads that you can stash in your fridge until lunchtime.
 They are a great meal prep option, and since the flavor varieties are endless, you’ll never get bored.
 If you want to know more, we have a comprehensive post with all the information you need to build a perfect salad in a jar.

 But wait, won’t my salad get all soggy and limp?

 Not if you pack it in the proper order!
-The key to this Black Bean Fiesta Salad in a Jar staying fresh and crisp is to keep the liquid ingredients (like the dressing and pico de gallo) away from the greens.
-As long as you keep the jar upright until you are ready to eat, your lettuce should stay nice and fresh!
+The key to this vegan taco salad in a jar staying fresh and crisp is to keep the liquid ingredients (like the dressing and pico de gallo) away from the greens.
+As long as you keep the jar upright until you are ready to eat, your lettuce should keep its crunch!
 We talk a lot more about properly packing mason jar salads in our big Salad in a Jar 101 post.

 Do I really want to be buying tomatoes in the middle of winter?

 Tomatoes can be pretty anemic in the off-season, but I have better luck buying cherry tomatoes throughout the year than the big tomatoes.
 Something about those little beauties seems to keep them from succumbing to the January pink, mealy tomato disease that infects their bigger cousins.
 But if you can’t track down good fresh tomatoes, leave them out, and instead add a good size dollop of salsa lower in the jar.

 Can I add avocado to this fiesta salad?

 Avocado is delicious on this salad, but foods that oxidize—like avocado—are something I don’t recommend adding to mason jar salads in advance.
 Over the course of time, they start to get brown, mushy, and not super appealing.
 Instead, I recommend bringing an avocado with you and cutting it fresh right before serving.